Gfolborg/AI-Powered-Customer-Support-Triage/README.md

 <h1>AI-Powered Customer Support Triage</h1>
 <p>
-This is a mission-critical Intelligent Automation (IA) workflow designed for Customer Support Teams to replace manual ticket handling.
+This is a mission-critical AI Automated workflow designed for Customer Support Teams to replace manual ticket handling.
 The system uses scheduled AI Triage to read and classify unstructured customer complaints, ensuring $100\%$ accuracy in routing and instant notification to the appropriate internal teams via Slack, significantly improving response times.
 </p>

 <h2>Environments and Technologies Used</h2>